Cosmetics, sports nutrition and medical raw materials with barbecue flavor: a mini-factory for processing meat waste created in Perm

 Scientists processed 10 kg of meat waste at a temperature of 200°C and a pressure of 50 atmospheres.

 We recalculated the results obtained in proportions per 1 ton: with the help of our equipment, 150 kg of protein mixture, 120 kg of collagen and 50 kg of technical fat can be obtained from a ton of non-food residues.
-Most of the residue will dissolve in water and can be safely discharged into the drain, only up to 100 kg of ash residue will go to disposal, which will reduce the volume of meat waste removed to landfills by 10 times.
+Most of the residue will dissolve in water and can be safely discharged into the drain, only up to 100 kg of ash residue will go to burial, which will reduce the volume of meat waste exported to landfills by 10 times.

 In recent discoveries, native collagen has become the main bioprinter for 3D printing of organs.
 This is the type of collagen we were able to obtain after processing pig skin, using carbon dioxide and alcohol as solvents, at a temperature of 40°C Celsius and a pressure of 350 atmospheres.